-Master of Arts in Art Therapy
+Master of Arts in Art Therapy with an Emphasis in Counseling

-The Master of Arts in Art Therapy (MAAT) program is designed for persons who utilize or plan to utilize art in therapy or art as therapy.
+The Master of Arts in Art Therapy with an Emphasis in Counseling (MAAT) program is designed for persons who utilize or plan to utilize art in therapy or art as therapy.
 Emphasis is given to understanding and applying theories of art therapy, counseling and psychopathology, and to develop the therapeutic self.
-The 51 credit hour curriculum offers a focus in creativity/spirituality.
+The 60 semester credit hour curriculum offers a focus in creativity/spirituality.
 Courses are offered in a format that combines distance learning with limited time on campus.
 This program is designed especially for students who, because of work, family or other commitments, cannot pursue a graduate degree in the traditional way.
 Saint Mary-of-the-Woods College has offered this type of distance learning format for more than 40 years.
-Students spend five days on campus at the beginning of each semester, then complete coursework (through guided mentored study with assistance from faculty) from their homes.
+Students spend five days on campus at the beginning of each semester, and complete coursework (through guided mentored study with faculty and interactive activities) from their homes.
 In addition, students will spend seven days on campus for each of the three summer intensives.
 Housing opportunities are available on or off campus when students attend the week or weekend intensives.